nebari-dev/nebari-docs/docs/docs/how-tos/How to authenticate using Keycloak.md

 ![Nebari login screen](/img/how-tos/nebari_login_screen.png)

 Nebari uses [Keycloak](https://www.keycloak.org/), an open source tool for user management.
 This makes it a little challenging provide thorough instructions for all use cases as it might differ significantly between authentication providers ([LDAP](https://pt.wikipedia.org/wiki/LDAP), [OAuth 2.0](https://oauth.net/2/), passwordless authentication, password-based authentication and many others).
-For more information on how to configure Keycloak, and add new users, make sure to check [How to configure Keycloak](/how-tos/configuring-keycloak) sections of our docs.
+For more information on how to configure Keycloak, and add new users, make sure to check the [How to configure Keycloak](/how-tos/configuring-keycloak) sections of our docs.

 :::warning
 As Nebari **does not** create a Keycloak user for you during deployment, the following steps assumes that your Nebari administrator have already created a Keycloak user in the admin console for you.
 If not, follow the steps in [Adding new users to Keycloak](/how-tos/configuring-keycloak#adding-a-nebari-user) to create a Keycloak user.